The Vanity of Human Wishes: Critical response

 Although Walter Scott and T. S. Eliot enjoyed Johnson's earlier poem London, they both considered The Vanity of Human Wishes to be Johnson's greatest poem.
 Later critics followed the same trend: Howard D. Weinbrot says that "London is well worth reading, but The Vanity of Human Wishes is one of the great poems in the English language".
 Likewise, Robert Folkenflik says "London is not Johnson's greatest poem, only because The Vanity of Human Wishes is better".
 Robert Demaria Jr. declared the work as "Johnson's greatest poem".
 Samuel Beckett was a devoted admirer of Johnson and at one point filled three notebooks with material for a play about him, entitled Human Wishes after Johnson's poem.

+Robert Lowell published a poem of the same name inspired by Johnson's original in his 1967 poetry collection, Near the Ocean.